 Wearable technology is an emerging trend that integrates high-end technology into daily activities.
 Wearable technology fits with the changing and more active lifestyles of this century.
 It can be worn on a small part of the body, and focuses on tracking and improving health, physical activity, and wellness.
 The most common smart wearable technology includes smart rings, smart jewelry, smartwatches, fitness trackers, smart clothing, and head-mounted displays.

 Rapid technological developments on the Smart Wearable technology market bring competitive intelligence, product innovations, and a variety of strategies on major representatives of the industry.
-A detailed understanding of some of the pioneers in the industry — as well as the current market dynamics and potential growth opportunities — will help emerging startups thrive in the smart wearable technology industry.
+A detailed understanding of some of the pioneers in the wearable industry — as well as the current market dynamics and potential growth opportunities — will help emerging startups thrive in the smart wearable technology industry.

 There are enough examples of smart wearable technology devices already available on the market today that anyone can find what best suits specific needs and budgets.
-As an introduction, let's consider a few cutting-edge innovators, each one a pioneer in the smart wearable industry; products this writer has known as prized possessions since their launch, years ago.
+As an introduction, let's consider a few cutting-edge innovators, each one a pioneer in the smart wearable industry; products this writer has known as prized possessions since their launch, several years ago.

 As pioneers in the smart wearable space, the first version of the Ōura Ring was designed and developed by Finnish industrial designer Harri Koskinen. Ōuraring was established in 2013 and — while its headquarters are in Oulu, Finland — the company also has offices in Helsinki and San Francisco.

 Koskinen, together with Kari Kivelä — co-founder and head of design — launched a Kickstarter in 2015, which gathered over $650,000.
-The first Ōura Ring was launched in San Francisco, March 2015.
+The first Ōura Ring was launched in San Francisco, in March 2015.
 It won multiple industry awards, including the CES 2016 Best of Innovation.

 The second Ōura Ring — a remarkably smaller, second-generation version with improved battery life — launched for pre-orders at Slush 2017, in Helsinki, and quickly rose nearly 20,000 pre-orders.